Become a Data Detective in Carroll’s New Data Science Program

 In fact, U.S. News and World Report recently listed Data Scientist as #6 on its list of 100 Best Jobs that “pay well, challenge us year after year, match our talents and skills, aren’t too stressful, offer room to advance throughout our careers, and provide a satisfying work-life balance.”

-Another advantage of pursuing a career in Data Science is that one can work in a variety of industries and apply their skills and knowledge in many ways.
+Another advantage of pursuing a career in Data Science is that one can work in a variety of industries and apply their skills and knowledge in many different ways.
 “The field is new enough that those with one title could perform tasks for jobs with another title,” Brown said.

 After completing Carroll’s Associate degree program, students can continue their Data Science education with a Bachelor’s, Master’s and Doctoral degree, if desired.
 These steps can help them obtain even more employment opportunities in this emerging and exciting field.